sethmlarson/sethmlarson.dev/app/markdown/2024-11-24/how-to-i-pay-for-a-web-page.md

-# How do I pay for a web page?
+# How do I pay the publisher of a web page?

 Here's an unanswered question: